MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/generate-module.md

 ---
-description: How to generate a Crescendo module from a configuration. ms.date: 06/28/2023
+description: How to generate a Crescendo module from a configuration. ms.date: 08/23/2023
 title: Generate and test a Crescendo module
 ---
 # Generate and test a Crescendo module

-In the [previous article](create-new-cmdlet.md) we created configurations for two new cmdlets.
+In the [previous article][01] we created configurations for two new cmdlets.
 Using this configuration, Crescendo can generate a new PowerShell script module.

 ## Generate your new module

-Now we are ready to create your module.
+Now you're ready to create your module.
 Use the `Export-CrescendoModule` cmdlet to generate the new PowerShell script module.

 ```powershell